osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 For more information see OMF 1.0 specification.

 a.
 Create OMF type definitions, which will represent your physical and logical real-world assets.
-   These will be sent to Relay ingress in OMF Type messages.
+   These type definitions will be sent to Relay ingress in OMF Type messages.

    i.
 Physical assets will be presented by OMF types with "classification": "static". ii.
 Logical assets will be presented by OMF types with "classification": "dynamic".